symartinezbarahona/Higher-Education-Enrollment/README.md

 ## Higher Education Enrollments Ages 18-34 by County, 2016-2019
 ### Selvyn Yovany Martinez Barahona

-In this project, we explored county-level higher education enrollment rates (meaning whether respondents are enrolled in a undergraduate or graduate program) in the U.S from the American Community Survey.
-In particular, we looked at changes in higher education rates between 2016 and 2019 for the young adult population ages 18-34.
+In this project, we'll explore county-level higher education enrollment rates (meaning whether respondents are enrolled in a undergraduate or graduate program) in the U.S from the American Community Survey.
+In particular, we're looking at changes in higher education enrollment rates between 2016 and 2019 for the young adult population ages 18-34.

 You can access the full project with its visuals [here](https://rpubs.com/symartinezbarahona/higher_education_enrollment).